 25+ mental health and wellness resources for entrepreneurs

 A strong tie to community is often cited as one of the best resources to prevent and manage mental health symptoms.
 These are incredibly important for entrepreneurs who may lack the built-in networks that often come with typical workplaces.
-Seek communities that contribute to multiple levels of wellness.
+Seek communities that contribute to multiple levels of wellness and offer support through group activities.
 For example:

 - Mastermind groups or other industry meetups can help you bounce ideas off of pros in your field and will fill your intellectual wellness cup.
 Check out Shopify Community to meet and chat with other business owners.

-- Churches or community centers often offer free or subsidized resources for mental health counseling and can be a great place to connect socially or spiritually with your local community and combat loneliness.
+- Churches or community centers often offer free or subsidized counseling services and can be a great place to connect socially or spiritually with your local community and combat loneliness.

-There are plenty of resources online to help you learn about ways to prioritize your well-being and mental health.
-In honor of Mental Health Awareness month, we’ve published a number of articles to inspire and educate you on everything from sleeping well to managing burnout.
+There are plenty of resources online to help you learn ways to prioritize your well-being and mental health.
+Explore a number of Shopify articles to inspire and educate you on everything from sleeping well to managing burnout.
 Here are a few to get you started:

 - 9 Self-Care Strategies for Busy Entrepreneurs